m4ngled/m4ngled/README.md

 art by p4rtypaws on pinterest / angelicvanny on insta !
 PLSS CHECK THEM OUT THEY HAVE THE CUTEST FNAF DESIGNS EVER !!

-── .✦ | mangle is my biggest kin so pleasplease dni if u refer to urself as his #1 fan .
-OR just dont bring that up around me !
+── .✦ | mangle is my biggest kin so pleasplease dni if u refer to urself as his #1 fan , OR just dont bring that up around me !

+── .✦ | mangles been my favorite fnaf character ever since i got internet access in 2015 !
+I LOVE THEM SO MUCH SHE'LL ALWAYS BE ME !!

+── .✦ | @soapchugger is the foxy 2 my mangle ( also the toy chica 2 my mangle occasionally ! ) <3

-── .✦ | ok thats it for this account go check out main if u want more info :3
+── .✦ | ok thats all 4 this account :3 check out my main 4 more info !